-- 4.1 Specific requirements detailed in the Accounts and Audit Regulations 2011 require a relevant body to 'undertake an adequate and effective internal audit of its accounting records and of its system of internal control in accordance with the proper practices in relation to internal control'.
-Up until 1 April 2013, proper practices were defined as those professional standards published by CIPFA.
-From 1 April 2013 these standards have been replaced by Public Sector Internal Audit Standards (PSIAS).
-CIPFA have supplemented the PSIAS with an Application Note providing guidance on the specific requirements for local government internal audit organsiations. - 4.2 The Application Note documents a number of specific local government requirements, including the requirement to complete an extensive checklist for assessing compliance with the PSIAS.
+- 4.1 Specific requirements detailed in the Accounts and Audit Regulations 2015 require a relevant body to 'undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal audit standards or guidance.
+From 1 April 2013 the standards and guidance were defined in the PSIAS and CIPFA's Application Note which provides guidance on the specific requirements for local government internal audit organsiations. - 4.2 The Application Note documents a number of specific local government requirements, including the requirement to complete an extensive checklist for assessing compliance with the PSIAS.
 One of the mandatory requirements within the checklist is to have an Internal Audit Charter in place.